ukgov-equality-hub/smc-son/son/content/drivers_of_social_mobility/work_opportunities_for_young_people/type_of_employment_opportunities_for_young_people.md

 DR33

 ## Title
-Occupational level of 25 to 29 year olds
+Type of employment opportunities for young people

 ## Summary
-Data on the occupational level of 25 to 29 year olds in the UK, from 2014 to 2021.
+Data on the occupational level of 22 to 29 year olds in the UK, from 2014 to 2021.

 ## Subtitle
 Summary main findings

 ## Text
-From 2014 to 2021, the percentage of 25 to 29 year olds in professional and managerial jobs went up from 38% to 44%.
+From 2014 to 2021, the percentage of 22 to 29 year olds in professional and managerial jobs went up from 38% to 44%.

 The percentage in working class jobs went down from 41% to 33%.
 This was mainly due to the percentage in skilled manual work (‘higher working class’) going down from 25% to 17%.